 H-Index "is defined as the highest number of publications of a scientist that received h or more citations each while the other publications have not more than h citations each."1

 Calculate H-Index with Web of Science, Google Scholar, or Publish or Perish.
-Please note h-index calculations may vary between databases.
+Please note H-index calculations may vary between databases.

 G-Index "is given by the largest number g of papers which have received at least g citations on average."2

 i10 index is a Google Scholar metric that measures a researcher's number of publications with at least 10 citations.
+This simple measure is only used by Google Scholar and found in Google's My Citations feature.

 1Schreiber, M. (2008), An empirical investigation of the g‐index for 26 physicists in comparison with the h‐index, the A‐index, and the R‐index.
 J. Am.
 Soc.
 Inf.
 Sci., 59: 1513-1522. doi:10.1002/asi.20856